Best Food Grade Diatomaceous Earth For Dust Mites 2020

-4. Earth Bound Organic Food Grade Diatomaceous Earth
+4. Non-Toxic Food Grade Diatomaceous Earth by Vi-Olivia Organics

 Beneath the pretty packaging is a high-quality food grade diatomaceous earth produced by Aspen Naturals.
 Its purity is assured as it was derived from a food grade diatomaceous earth deposit located in the US.
 As such, it is high in silica and other minerals.